-7 Warning Signs that Your Liver Is Overwhelmed with Toxins
+7 Warning Signs that Indicate Trouble in the Liver

-Our body's reactions to when the liver is toxic can vary in different levels.
+When the liver is toxic, our body can react in different ways.
 When it fails to clean itself correctly, waste builds up and leads to complications.

-A properly functioning liver is key to enjoying a high quality of life.
-After all, in addition to other things, it plays a part in metabolism as well as in the production of certain hormones.
+A properly functioning liver is key to enjoying a good quality of life.
+After all, in addition to other things, it plays a key part in metabolism as well as in the production of certain hormones.

 The problem is that bad lifestyle habits and exposure to polluted areas deteriorate the liver and lead to several problems.

-The organ ends up reducing its capacity to purify the body and, little by little, it gives off warning signs that warn us that it’s not healthy.
+The organ ends up reducing its capacity to purify the body and, little by little, it gives off warning signs to tell us it’s not healthy.